EndPointCorp/end-point-blog/2014/11/14/create-sales-functionality-within-spree.html.md

 Normally, to change a variant attribute, we could do it through the admin interface, but we haven’t created this functionality yet.
 This means we need to open up our rails console:

-*Note—you should be in the mystore directory
+*Note—​you should be in the mystore directory

 Run $ rails console